 Check-in and Check-out

-Check-in will take place on Sunday at the Robert Louis Stevenson school from 1:00pm-2:30pm.
+Check-in will take place on Sunday at the Stevenson School from 1:00pm-2:30pm.
 Check-out will take place on Friday at Atwood Dorm at 1:00pm following a brief graduation ceremony.

 The Overnight fee includes all golf instruction, green fees, evening activities, housing, and meals.
 Extended Day option available for commuters - price includes all golf activities, lunch, dinner and participation in evening activities.